-That is until you overextend yourself and realize that what you will ultimately spend goes way beyond the initial purchase price.
-And credit card issuers are quite skilled in luring innocent consumers with affordable monthly payments, until they wake up one day and realize that their credit card balances are out of control.
+That is until you overextend yourself and realize that what you will ultimately pay goes way beyond the initial purchase price.
+And credit card issuers are quite skilled in luring consumers with affordable monthly payments, until they wake up one day and realize that their credit card balances are out of control.

-Sound familiar?
-Here are 11 signs to determine if you are carrying too much credit card debt.
+Now, here are 11 signs to determine if you are carrying too much credit card debt.

 1. You’re in denial

 Does the thought of being in credit card debt frequently cross your mind, but you tend to push it out of your brain?
 This may be the first sign that you are in over your head.